itswadesh/anne-docs2/docs/admin-manual.md

 - It will upload images into respected servers.
 - It will automatically choose img from images.

+>Note - while uploading image,  restricted platfrom  url not allowed, like google dive and dropbox

 26. condition → condition can be new, old or refurnished.
 27. gtin → Global Trade Item Number (GTIN) is a unique and internationally recognized identifier for a product.
 28. stock → In case of inventory updation you can provide stock in numbers.